pingidentity/terraform-provider-pingone/docs/resources/authentication_policy.md

 Required:

 - `attribute` (Block Set, Min: 1) (see [below for nested schema](#nestedblock--policy_action--progressive_profiling_options--attribute))
+- `prompt_text` (String) A string that specifies text to display to the user when prompting for attribute values.

+Optional:

 - `prevent_multiple_prompts_per_flow` (Boolean) A boolean that specifies whether the progressive profiling action will not be executed if another progressive profiling action has already been executed during the flow.
+Defaults to `true`.
 - `prompt_interval_seconds` (Number) An integer that specifies how often to prompt the user to provide profile data for the configured attributes for which they do not have values.
-- `prompt_text` (String) A string that specifies text to display to the user when prompting for attribute values.
+Defaults to `7776000`.

 <a id="nestedblock--policy_action--progressive_profiling_options--attribute"></a>
 ### Nested Schema for `policy_action.progressive_profiling_options.attribute`